Is Your Credit Card Spending Limit Too High?

 • You might be tempted to spend because you can, even if you can’t pay your credit card balance in full at the end of the billing period.
 This will result in purchase interest charges being added to the unpaid balance, and interest will accrue on this new, larger balance.
 It can become a debt cycle for some people.

 • Having a high credit limit and using a large percentage of it can increase your credit utilization rate.
 This rate is one of the most important factors in the calculation of your credit score — it accounts for 30% of your FICO® Score, and is considered “extremely influential” to your VantageScore®.
-It’s generally recommended to keep your credit utilization rate to 30% or less.
+It’s generally recommended to keep your credit utilization rate to 30% or less, as mentioned above.

 • Requesting an increase in your credit card spending limit could cause your credit score to decrease slightly.
-The credit card issuer might do a hard credit inquiry into your credit report, which can mean a ding of a few points to your credit score, depending on your overall credit.
+The credit card issuer might do a hard credit inquiry into your credit report, which can mean a ding of several points (say, between five and 10) to your credit score, depending on your overall credit.
 It’s usually a temporary drop, but if you’re planning to apply for a loan or other type of credit, it could make a difference in the interest rate you’re offered.

 What Happens if You Go Over Your Spending Limit